China Studies is a special regional study program at UCU.

 * it is advised to follow Humanities Lab course.

-Dr. Meiyi Bao is the China Studies coordinator at UCU and has her office in Voltaire–Ee.
+Dr. Meiyi Bao is the China Studies coordinator at University College Utrecht.
+Office: Voltaire–Ee.